gbaliarda/tpe-redes-kubernetes/README.md

     sudo docker run hello-world
     ```

-3. (Optional) To avoid having to use `sudo` with Docker commands, create a Unix group called `docker` and add your user to it.
+3. To avoid having to use `sudo` with Docker and `kind` commands, create a Unix group called `docker` and add your user to it.

     ```bash
     sudo groupadd docker